 Q?
 Will insurance cover my bra?

 A. Insurance companies, Medicare and Medicaid will typically cover the bra to hold and position the breast prosthesis is you have obtained a breast prosthesis.
-If the prosthesis has not been billed to your insurance, the bra will not be covered.

 Q?
 Is there any cost to me?